 Around 15 hours were spent by the development team, beginning at detecting the update to pass through the whole update workflow until it’s delivered successfully to the customer.

 We already wrote an article about the single steps a developer has to accomplish to apply updates manually in this previous post, and we calculated optimistically 30 minutes per site.
 In this real-life case here the developers needed average 0,6 hours per site for applying, testing, assigning, re-checking, fixing, finishing one single project.

 If we assume the average cost per team member, including all allocatable costs, are 50.00€ EUR (which is quite realistic in Central Europe), we can calculate

 (20h + 15h) x 50.00€ = 1,750.00€.

-This honest feedback from an agency showed us that companies with high process standards, high quality workflows and great success stories struggle to hold their smartness “in place” within update processes.
+This honest feedback from an agency showed us that companies with high process standards, high-quality workflows, and great success stories struggle to hold their smartness “in place” within update processes.
 And it’s just human.

-So, updating Drupal website manually will consume the budget you could’ve spent for more profitable activities and education.
+So, updating Drupal website manually will consume the budget you could’ve spent on more profitable activities and education.
 We asked them what they would’ve accomplished or done when they had 1.750,00€ on hand.
 They talked about social events for their team building, workshops and advanced training for team members - which might raise the success of a project in immeasurable ways - , just additional budget (and especially time!) for each project or more marketing budget or special customer interactions.

 There are various options the agency could’ve spent this time and money more efficiently.
 Applying updates manually consumes more resources than it gains value.
 And you know this too.